WRKK: Frequency change

 On June 25, 1990, the station received a new construction permit to change frequencies from 1190 kHz to 1200 kHz, increase daytime power from 1,000 watts to 10,000 watts, add nighttime service at 250 watts, and make suitable changes in the antenna system to accommodate these changes.
 This construction permit expired on December 25, 1991.
 The station was granted a reinstatement of the expired permit in June 1993 but it too would be allowed to expire in December 1993.
 Another reinstatement was granted in March 1995 and set to expire in September 1995.
 Several extensions of this permit were granted pushing the expiration date back to May 1996, January 1997, August 1997, and April 1998.
 In June 1998, the station was granted a minor modification of this permit to correct the coordinates of the transmitter location and to adjust the daytime broadcast pattern but this also extended the permit until December 1998.
 Finally and after several months of testing, on June 23, 1998, nearly eight years to the day after first being granted the permit, the station received a new license to broadcast at 1200 kHz.

 Rock 94.9

 On October 1, 2014 WRKK split from its simulcast with news/talk-formatted WRAK (1400 AM) and changed their format to active rock, branded as "Rock 94.9" (simulcast on FM translator W235BA 94.9 FM).
+The format moved to WBYL on August 4, 2025, after WRKK went silent due to loss of their transmitter site.